meetdave3/online-movie-ticket-booking/README.md

 - v1.3: Add / Remove Show Times
 - v1.4: Assign Movies to show times and create shows
 - v1.5: Assign fromDate and toDate for shows
+- v1.6: Added Material Design and CSS Fix on all pages

 ## Upcoming Tentative Additions
-- v1.6: Home Page - Search And filter Movies based on Genre / City and proceed to book tickets
+- v1.7: Home Page - Search And filter Movies based on Genre / City and proceed to book tickets
-- v1.7: Book tickets based on City and generate Ticket ID and update available seats
+- v1.8: Book tickets based on City and generate Ticket ID and update available seats
-- v1.8: Ticket Cancellation module based on Ticket ID
+- v1.9: Ticket Cancellation module based on Ticket ID
-- v1.9: Security and session
+- v2.0: Security and session
-- v2.0: CSS Fix and Integration of Material Design
 - Future Versions updating soon